| | | DEPART

 "constrain" once, "keep in" once, "press" once, "stop" once, "throng" once, "man

-that holdeth" 'once, "be in a strait"
+that holdeth" 'once, "be in a strait" once, "be straightened" once, "be

 taken with " three times, "lie sick of" once.
 Again the concordance proves a